Headquarters Battery conducts M17 range to maintain lethality

 |0

-This work, Headquarters Battery conducts M17 range to maintain lethality, by CPT Frank Spatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Headquarters Battery conducts M17 range to maintain lethality [Image 4 of 4], by CPT Frank Spatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.